Siemienik/XToolset/README.md

 * [NodeJS sample](./samples/nodejs/) of **importing an invoice** - it is pure JS example which runs on nodejs.
 * [NodeJS + TS sample](./samples/nodejs-ts/) of **importing an invoice** - it is Typescript example that can be transpiled down to pure JS or run directly with ts-node.
 * [ExpressJS sample](./samples/express/) - it is a small service created with ExpressJS can parse xlsx files with concrete structure
+* [React sample](samples/react/) - it is a web app created with React that displays parsed xlsx file

 ## The configuration